-We are also conducting the ALD-103 study, an observational prospective and retrospective data collection study of 60 patients with CALD \leq 17 years of age who received allogeneic HSCT.
+We are also conducting the ALD-103 study, an observational prospective and retrospective data collection study of 60 patients with CALD ≤17 years of age who received allogeneic HSCT.
 This study is ongoing and designed to collect efficacy and safety outcomes data in patients who have undergone allogeneic HSCT in a period that is contemporaneous with the Starbeam study.
-The study measures CALD disease-related outcomes in four patient cohorts: early disease 1 (N=21; Loes \leq 4 and NFS \leq 1); early disease 2 (N=9; Loes >4 to 9 and NFS \leq 1); all early disease (N=30; Loes \leq 9 and NFS \leq 1); and advanced disease (N=10; Loes >9 or NFS >1).
-Transplant-related outcomes are assessed by donor stem cell source and by conditioning regimen.
-We anticipate that our Lenti-D product candidate safety and efficacy will be evaluated by the FDA and EMA in light of the data collected in the Starbeam study in conjunction with our retrospective observational ALD-101 study and our retrospective and prospective observational ALD-103 study, as well as safety results from our ongoing ALD-104 study.
+We anticipate that our Lenti-D product candidate safety and efficacy will be evaluated by the FDA and EMA in light of the data collected in the Starbeam study in conjunction with our retrospective observational ALD-101 study and our retrospective and prospective observational ALD-103 study.

-In September 2019, we presented interim clinical data from the ALD-103 study at the 13th EPNS Congress.
-All data presented and summarized below are as of the data cut-off date of April 25, 2019:
+In September 2018, we presented interim clinical data from the ALD-103 study at SSIEM.
+All data presented and summarized below are as of the data cut-off date of April 25, 2018: